- VSAM structures

 The Integrated Catalog Forward Recovery Utility ICFRU is an IBM tool for basic catalog recovery that comes with z/OS 1.7 and above.
 It is not a full catalog management tool like the rest of the utilities on this page, but is useful to consider as a baseline for comparison purposes.
+It can handle all types of BCS catalog, including VSAM, non-VSAM, and GDG.
+ICFRU can recover catalogs allocated on a single LPAR, or catalogs shared between multiple LPARS.
+It can also recover a master catalog, provided it is not in use as a master catalog.

 The recovery process in outline then goes like this